deploy-sergio/test-docu/vpc-nat-lambda.md

 > VPC Dashboard->NAT Gateways->Create NAT Gateway

-we need to create NAT Gateway and set the Subnet* to lambda-subnet-to-igw, and Create New EIP.
+We need to create NAT Gateway and set the Subnet* to lambda-subnet-to-igw, and Create New EIP.

 NG|Subnet
 ---|---